A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-The efficiency score measures how effectively a grasping cycle is executed.
-It is determined by the time required to complete the full cycle, starting from the pre-grasp position and ending with the release of the object at the drop point.
-To ensure consistency, the average cycle time across all successful trials in an experiment is calculated and then normalized to produce the efficiency score.
+The efficiency score $S_{f}$ measures how effectively a grasping activity is executed by the gripper.
+It is determined by the time required to complete the full grasping activity, starting from the pre-grasp position and ending with the release of the object at the release pose (Figure \ref{graspcycle}).
+To ensure comparability across trials, the grasping time for each trial is normalized using the minimum and maximum grasping times observed across all successful trials within the experiment.
 This metric captures not only the speed of execution but also reflects the overall responsiveness of the grasping system.

-where $T_{c}$ is the grasp cycle time of the trial, $T_{\text{min}}$ is the minimum cycle time across successful trials for a experiment, and $T_{\text{max}}$ is the maximum cycle time across successful trials for a experiment, with $S_{3} \in [0,1]$.
-Overall, this benchmarking framework provides a means to examine how Pre-grasp conditions influence the performance of robotic grasping in food waste sorting.
-In particular, three graspability parameters grasp score $Q_{p}$, object score $Q_{o}$, and clutter score $Q_{c}$ are evaluated in relation to three performance measures: grasp success $S_{p}$, grasp stability $S_{b}$, and grasp efficiency $S_{f}$.
-The evaluation considers not only how variations in these parameters affect grasping outcomes but also how performance differs across object categories, thereby identifying opportunities for cross-category implementation of grasping modalities.
+where $T_{c}$ is the grasping activity time for a given trial, $T_{\text{min}}$ is the minimum grasping activity time across successful trials for a experiment, and $T_{\text{max}}$ is the maximum grasping activity time across successful trials for a experiment, with $S_{f} \in [0,1]$.

-\section{Experimental Procedure}
+\subsection{Experimental Procedure}

-The benchmarking framework followed a structured experimental procedure, assessing grasp performance across four levels of increasing complexity.
-These experiments enabled us to highlight critical limitations and the need for the given grasping modalities.
+This section presents the systematic experimental procedure conducted to evaluate grasping performance under varying environmental complexities.
+As explained in the \ref{BenchPipeline}, the experimental platform consists of a UR10 robotic arm, an Intel RealSense D415 camera, and a test workspace of size $40 \times 40$ cm$^{2}$, which is designed to match the workspace mask of the 6D grasp pose detection models when the camera is positioned 52.5 cm perpendicular to the workspace.
+We performed four experiments with progressively increasing levels of clutter (L1–L4), as illustrated in Figure~\ref{conceptualization}.
+These experiments enabled us to highlight critical limitations and demonstrate the necessity of the given grasping modalities.